 And—you may not realize this—potato chips actually go well with wine.
 So as a public service, because one other thing we’re all doing right now is drinking plenty of wine, here are some very valuable coronavirus era-appropriate suggestions for potato chip-and-wine pairings.
 It’s something you can enjoy even if you’re hiding in a closet with a bandanna over your face right now.

-Champagne.
+Friends, one word: Champagne.
 Salt and fat both love Champagne (and vice versa)—the wine’s high acidity and the prickle of those bubbles are the ideal preparation for the next chip, and the next, and the next, and so on.
 Want to splurge in your isolated state?
 Order in a bottle of the complex, toasty Champagne Delamotte Brut Non-Vintage ($60, technically, but you can find it for substantially less).
-Or, if you don’t feel like splurging for the real stuff, most American sparkling wines are made in the same manner with the same grape varieties.
+Or, if you don’t feel like splurging for the real stuff, Cava from Spain works the same trick effortlessly.
 One of the best (even if owner Pepe Raventos no longer labels it as Cava) is the bright, lemony 2017 Raventos i Blanc Blanc de Blancs ($18).